Top 10 Colorful Coleus Varieties

 Why we love it: When grown in an old-fashioned black urn, the wide, veined leaves evoke the antique appeal of Victorian days, when coleus was the one of the new fads in gardening.

-An oldie but a goodie, this exuberant mix will yield all sorts of surprises.
+An oldie type of coleus but a goodie, this exuberant mix will yield all sorts of surprises.
 Just like a litter of kittens, you never know what colors you’ll get.
 At about $5 for 100 seeds, one packet can fill an entire garden with mounded plants about 10 inches tall.
 Start seeds indoors, very early.
 A January sowing will yield dozens of good plants by May.

 Why we love it: The first pair of “seed leaves” that sprout will be green, but then the fun begins!
 Colors and markings become evident, starting with the second pair of leaves, and get bolder and brighter as the plants grow.